rshipp/csci442/README.md

 in-memory file system.
 Since it's in memory, it's really fast.
 Your home directory on Alamode machines is on a file server somewhere (not local to the machine), so it's really really slow.
-On a personal computer, the snapshot is simply placed in your $TMPDIR.
+On a personal computer, the snapshot is simply placed in your `$TMPDIR`.
 It's not as fast as an in-memory file system, but at least it's not on some remote file server.

 The snapshot is also available as a repository here: